ColumPaget/daytime/README.md

 		 -nist		Get  time from NIST daytime server
 		 -http		Get  time from a web server
 		 -sntp		Get  time from a SNTP server.
 (Not full NTP, only accurate to seconds).
 If server arg is 'bcast' then wait to recieve sntp broadcast.
 		 -sntp-bcast	 Broadcast  SNTP Packets to supplied address.
 This arg can be used multiple times to bcast to multiple nets on a multihomed host
+		 -sntp-version Set NTP version number.
+Some devices only accept version 1 in broadcast packets (it should be 4).
 		 -sntpd	in  Daemon mode (implies -d) and provide an SNTP service.
 		 -d		Daemon  mode.
 Background and stay running.
 Needed to recieve broadcast times -D		Daemon  mode WITHOUT BACKGROUNING.